 The good news is that there are technological solutions to think about.
 Traditionally, an internet service is delivered through cables.
 These might be telephone lines, dedicated copper cables, or fiber-optic ones.
 But threading these cables to a rural location can be expensive.
 Maintaining them is another challenge entirely.

 An alternative comes in the form of satellite internet.
-Because the signal here is being transmitted directly up into the sky, it doesn’t require any cables – and it doesn’t matter where in the world you are, provided that there’s a satellite over your head.
+Because the signal here is being transmitted directly up into the sky, it doesn’t require any cables.
+It also doesn’t matter where in the world you are, provided that there’s a satellite over your head.

 Future-Proofing Business Infrastructure

 When you’re considering plans for the future of your business, it’s vital that the internet forms part of them.
 When you invest in digital infrastructure, it matters that the infrastructure in question can be easily scaled.
 This is one major advantage that subscription-based cloud services have over local ones.
-If you need to increase, or reduce, your use of the service, then you won’t need to buy and run new servers, or sell the old ones at a loss.
-This can help to make your operations more resilient, and your business more sustainable in the long term.
+If you need to increase or reduce your use of the service, then you won’t need to buy and run new servers or sell the old ones at a loss.
+As a result, this can help to make your operations more resilient and your business more sustainable in the long term.

 Conclusion

 Stable internet connectivity is changing how business is conducted in other cities outside big cities.
-There are still obstacles but with technological progress, more than ever before regional business can gain access to the tools that they require to achieve success.
+There are still obstacles, but with technological progress, more than ever before, regional businesses can gain access to the tools that they require to achieve success.